Skip to content

 SituationRecommendation

-Layer stack with multiple thin dielectric sheetsNon-uniform z for each layer
+Layer stack with multiple thin dielectric sheetsNon-uniform z for each layer, with limited-support caveats

 Bulk 3-D structure with no thin z-featuresUniform grid